Chart Color Schemes

 Bowenfels is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Bowenfels, as per the latest Census, 91.0% of dwellings were houses with the remaining 9.0% comprising semi-detached homes, apartments, and other types.
-This is similar to Non-Metro NSW's dwelling structure, which also had 91.0% houses and 9.0% other dwellings.
-Home ownership in Bowenfels stood at 28.2%, with mortgaged dwellings at 24.1% and rented ones at 47.7%.
+In Bowenfels, as per the latest Census data, 91.0% of dwellings were houses with 9.0% being other types such as semi-detached homes, apartments, and other dwelling structures.
+This is similar to Non-Metro NSW's distribution of house ownership at 91.0%.
+Homeownership in Bowenfels stood at 28.2%, with mortgaged dwellings accounting for 24.1% and rented dwellings making up 47.7%.
 The median monthly mortgage repayment was $1,560, lower than Non-Metro NSW's average of $1,600.
-Median weekly rent in Bowenfels was $185, compared to Non-Metro NSW's $300.
-Nationally, Bowenfels' mortgage repayments were significantly lower at $1,560 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Bowenfels was recorded at $185, compared to Non-Metro NSW's $300.
+Nationally, Bowenfels' mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing